Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we propose a simultaneous 3D object segmentation and 6-DOF pose estimation architecture purely in 3D point clouds scenes based on a consensus that one point only belongs to one object, i.e., each point has the potential power to predict the 6-DOF pose of its corresponding object.
-Ours is concise enough to solve the point-wise 3D object segmentation and 6-DOF pose estimation in 3D point clouds, where others need to convert the irregular point clouds into regular voxel grids or to infer the 3D bounding boxes from 2D images by post-processing of spatial mapping.
+In this paper, we propose a simultaneous 3D object detection and 6-DOF pose estimation architecture purely in 3D point clouds scenes based on a consensus that one point only belongs to one object, i.e., each point has the potential power to predict the 6-DOF pose of its corresponding object.
+Ours is concise enough to solve the point-wise 3D object detection and prediction in 3D point clouds, where others need to convert the irregular point clouds into regular voxel grids or to segment the set of the target point clouds in advance and predict on the given segmentation.
 The various evaluation show that ours can generalize well to multiple scenarios and delivers comparable or surpass performance with the state-of-the-arts.
-In the future work, we will test the performance of our method on public 3D large-scale datasets with specific training data.
+Our method has a casting vote on the potential target centers in the refinement process, which potentially can be used to retrieve the class of each voting point in reverse and obtain additional instance segmentation results.
+In the future work, we will test the performance of object detection or instance segmentation of our method on public 3D large-scale household datasets.